Panel Material UI Announcement

 Why?

-We have been building Panel for almost 7 years now.
-Today, it powers dashboards, AI workflows, and data applications across research and industry, with over 1.2 million downloads per month.
-At the same time one piece of feedback we’ve gotten over and over was that it was too hard to style Panel components.
+We have been building Panel for almost seven years.
+Today, it powers interactive dashboards, visualizations, AI workflows, and data applications in R&D, universities, start-ups and Fortune 500 companies, with over 1.2 million downloads per month.
+While users love the power and versatility of Panel, one piece of feedback we have received repeatedly is that it is too difficult to style Panel components.

-So we set out to build a comprehensive, consistent, and API compatible set of components, replacing the existing Panel implementations.
-We wanted to make sure we maintained compatibility with existing Panel components while exposing as many MUI components as possible.
+So, we set out to build a comprehensive, consistent, and API-compatible set of components based on Material UI.
+We re-implemented existing Panel components and added new ones, exposing as many MUI components as possible, while ensuring compatibility with existing Panel components.

-Why MUI in particular, you might ask?
-We wanted to build on a library that has:
+Why MUI in particular?
+We wanted to build on a library that offers:

 • Maturity: MUI is one of the most widely used React component libraries, with strong community support and robust documentation.